mono/Embeddinator-4000/docs/BestPracticesObjC.md

 id:{932C3F0C-D968-42D1-BB14-D97C73361983}
 title:Embeddinator-4000 Best Practices for ObjC

-[//]: # (The original file resides under https://github.com/mono/Embeddinator-4000/tree/master/docs/BestPracticesObjC.md)
+[//]: # (The original file resides under https://github.com/mono/Embeddinator-4000/tree/objc/docs/BestPracticesObjC.md)
 [//]: # (This allows all contributors (including external) to submit, using a PR, updates to the documentation that match the tools changes)
 [//]: # (Modifications outside of mono/Embeddinator-4000 will be lost on future updates)

 This is a draft and might not be in-sync with the features presently supported by the tool.
-We hope that this document will evolve separately and eventually match the final tool, i.e. we'll suggest the long term best approaches - not immediate workarounds.
+We hope that this document will evolve separately and eventually match the final tool, i.e. we'll suggest long term best approaches - not immediate workarounds.

-A large part of this document also applies to any other supported languages.
+A large part of this document also applies to other supported languages.
 However all provided examples are in C# and ObjC.

 # Exposing a subset of the managed code

 The generated native library/framework contains ObjC code to call each of the managed API that is exposed.
-The more API you surface (public) then larger the native library will become.
+The more API you surface (make public) then larger the native _glue_ library will become.

 It might be a good idea to create a different, smaller assembly, to expose only the required API to the native developer.
 That facade will also allow you more control over the visibility, naming, error checking... of the generated code.